orbitalfoundation/webllm-conversation/README.md

 We also have to establish a few conventions:

 1) Bundling ...
 ESBuild will do for now although it doesn't have introspection inside dynamically fetched imports so we have to go and specify imports (see 'npm run build and esbuild-make.mjs).
-The main reason to use esbuild instead of Vite is that Vite has many barriers and opaque configuration options that are difficult to reconfigure such as for github pages.
+The main reason to use esbuild instead of Vite is that Vite has opaque configuration options such as for github pages.
 See https://esbuild.github.io/ .

 2) Bring up web-llm ...
 Our aspirations are simply to bring up one of their demos and see how it well it works.
 Older hardware may be challenged.
 See https://github.com/mlc-ai/web-llm/